babumohan1398/github_actions-20-7-22/Readme.md

 4) Deploy to EKS
 5) Send a Notification to your CloudifyOps email ID

-For the deployment stage - you can use either create an Ansible playbook for Kubernetes deployment or use appropriate kubectl commands or even Jenkins plugins.
+For the deployment stage - you can use either create an Ansible playbook for Kubernetes deployment or use appropriate kubectl commands or even Jenkins plugins..